promaster-sdk/api-server/README.md

 The implementations in this package are exported as Koa middlewares.
 If you are using Koa, you can install and use these middlewares in your own server to make it become a Promaster Publish API target and also a Promater Client API server.

 ### Publish API

-The Koa middleware for the Publish API can be embedded into your existing Koa application.

 The example below will mount the Publish API middleware on the `/publish` endpoint and store published files in the `/files` folder.
 The middleware will create the folder if it does not exist: